Sir Benjamin Hallowell Carew

 On 20 March 1799 Hallowell rejoined Nelson off Palermo, and he subsequently served under Captain Thomas Troubridge during that officer’s excellent campaign in Italy from 29 June, for which he received honours from the court of Naples.
 He was then sent to reinforce Rear-Admiral John Duckworth at Minorca following the breakout of the French fleet on 25 April 1799, and he enjoyed his share of the booty from the squadron’s capture of the Lima register ships Carmen 32 and Florentina 34 on 7 April 1800.

 In May 1800 the Swiftsure hoisted the flag of Rear-Admiral Sir Richard Bickerton, and after sailing to Egypt in November she was present at the landings of 8 March 1801.
 She remained off Egypt until the following June when Bickerton shifted his flag into the Kent 74, Captain Edward O’Bryen, whereupon she sailed for Malta.
-On 24 June 1801, whilst escorting the Maltese convoy, the Swiftsure fell in with the Brest squadron under the command of Rear-Admiral Honoré Ganteaume, which had left its port in the previous January, and having detached the convoy to safety Hallowell’s ship was intercepted and captured by the French after putting up a memorable fight.
+By this time, the Swiftsure was in a poor state of repair and Hallowell’s fractious relationship with the new commander-in-chief, Admiral Lord Keith, was little improved by his assertions that his ship could not provide adequate protection to any merchantmen in convoy.
+Sure enough, on 24 June 1801, whilst escorting home the Maltese convoy, the Swiftsure fell in with the Brest squadron under the command of Rear-Admiral Honoré Ganteaume, which had left its port in the previous January, and having detached his charges to safety, Hallowell’s ship was intercepted and captured by the French after putting up a memorable fight.
 Displaying great chivalry, Ganteaume afforded Hallowell a guard of honour and allowed him parole.
 On 18 August a court martial at Port Mahon honourably acquitted him for the loss of his ship, and four years later he had the immense satisfaction to learn of her recapture at the Battle of Trafalgar.

 In January 1802 he was appointed to the Argo 44, and after she was fitted out at Woolwich he recomissioned her in September before raising his broad pennant as a commodore off Africa in December.
 On his return voyage to England, he learned of the French declaration of war on 16 May 1803, so diverting to the Leeward Islands on his own initiative he put himself under the orders of Commodore Sir Samuel Hood at Barbados.
 He was thus present at the reductions of St. Lucia and Tobago in June before returning to England with Hood’s despatches, whereupon the Argo was fouled and damaged by a West Indiaman at Portsmouth in December.
 Hallowell retained the Argo for a secret mission to Egypt in February 1804 which involved intrigues amongst the Arab hierarchy, and the possibility of assisting various parties to power in order that they would side with Britain against France.